LucasKreiss/LucasKreiss.github.io/_pages/research.md

 To increase the optical penetration depth even further, biological specimen can be optically cleared.
 Thereby, the samples are basically soaked in a medium until the refractive index is more uniform and the sample becomes more transparent.
 This allows to image the entire colon, from the outside wall until the inside lumen.
 Using the motion of the sample stage and simple grid-based image stitching, we can then reconstruct large 3D volumes of the entire colon at cellular resolution.

 We have applied this approach to image several different experimental colitis models and identified distinct differences between those models.
-Read the full publication here: [DOI](https://doi.org/10.1093/ibd/izac114)
+Read the full publication [here](https://doi.org/10.1093/ibd/izac114).
 Furthermore, we investigated the autofluorescence signatures in the most important immune cells for IBD.
-Read that publication here: [DOI](https://doi.org/10.3390/ijms23042338).
+Read that publication [here](https://doi.org/10.3390/ijms23042338).
-In collaboration with Angelika SChmalzl from AG Stürtzl, we used it to find bacteria, that express a fluorescent marker in tissue samples with colitis, as you can read here: [DOI](https://doi.org/10.1038/s41467-022-33326-5).
+In collaboration with Angelika SChmalzl from AG Stürtzl, we used it to find bacteria, that express a fluorescent marker in tissue samples with colitis, as you can read [here](https://doi.org/10.1038/s41467-022-33326-5).
-AG Zundler helped us to find labelled macrophages in mucosal wound healing studies (see: [DOI](https://doi.org/10.1002/ctm2.1233)).
+AG Zundler helped us to find labelled macrophages in [mucosal wound healing studies](https://doi.org/10.1002/ctm2.1233).
-Our clearing protocol for Multiphoton Imaging is described here [DOI](https://doi.org/10.7150%2Fthno.51558).
+Our clearing protocol for Multiphoton Imaging is described [here](https://doi.org/10.7150%2Fthno.51558).
-Besides IBD, we also used MPM to identify tumor growth in an experimental tissue model, together with AG Schneider-Stock, as described here: [DOI](https://doi.org/10.3390/cancers14102364).
+Besides IBD, we also used MPM to identify tumor growth in an experimental tissue model, together with AG Schneider-Stock, as described [here](https://doi.org/10.3390/cancers14102364).

 ## Multiphoton ENDO-Microscopy for in vivo imaging of 3D tissue structure
 <br/><img src='/images/MPEM.png' style="width:500px;height:257px;">